nullplatform/technology-templates-nodejs/README.md

 ## Introduction

-Serverless architecture allows you to focus on writing code without the need to manage infrastructure.
-This repository aims to provide you with a Node.js-based template that follow best practices for serverless development helping you get started quickly and efficiently.
+ This repository aims to provide you with a Node.js-based template that follow best practices for container and serverless development helping you get started quickly and efficiently.

+* Serverless architecture allows you to focus on writing code without the need to manage infrastructure
+* You can also deploy this application using a Docker image on EC2 instances or K8s clusters

 ## Getting Started